 Trusting God was not new for me.
 I had followed Jesus' leading to Bible college and seminary, worked in a couple of churches, and pastored a couple.
 But I had never done anything like this.

-When we stepped off the plane in Saint Petersburg, Russia, we could feel the oppression.
+When we stepped off the airplane in Saint Petersburg, Russia, we could feel the oppression.
 It was cold, drab, old, and rundown.
 An American missionary met us and drove us out to a southeastern region of the city.
 There were twelve story apartment buildings as far as the eye could see.
-We took an elevator up to the twelfth floor of one of them, and he left us there all alone.
+We took an elevator up to the twelfth floor of one of them and were left there all alone.